-Serge Betsen legend Serge Betsen has laughed off Graham Henry's claims that the infamous 2007 quarter-final in could have been fixed.
+France legend Serge Betsen has laughed off Graham Henry’s claims that the infamous 2007 World Cup quarter-final in Cardiff could have been fixed.

-Henry this week sparked controversy by revealing doubts over the officiating of English referee Wayne in the ' shock 20-18 defeat to an inspired French outfit in the Welsh capital four years ago.
+Henry this week sparked controversy by revealing doubts over the officiating of English referee Wayne Barnes in the All Blacks‘ shock 20-18 defeat to an inspired French outfit in the Welsh capital four years ago.

 In one of the biggest shocks in the competition’s history France stunned the overwhelming favourites with the controversial winning try coming from a forward pass between Freddie Michalak and Yannick Jauzion.